Houtworm/minishell/Readme.md

 - Statements, if, then, else, elif, while, for are probably too much too.
 #### Posix Compliant
 - //// is the same as / or /////////////////////////////

 ---
+### Cleanup
+- No memory leaks found in any testcase
+- Break up code into digestable functions
+- Norminette

+---
 ## Usage